nads205/cycling/README.md

-# Tunisia - Cycling Tour - Travel Checklist
+# Tunisia - Cycling Tour - Travel Checklist 🚴‍♂️🌍

 ## Before You Go
-- [ ] **Speak to local:** Advice on arrival + flight number etc.
+- [ ] **Speak to local:** Advice on arrival + flight number etc. 🗣️✈️
-- [ ] **Passport:** Check the expiration date and ensure you have all necessary visas.
+- [ ] **Passport:** Check the expiration date and ensure you have all necessary visas. 🛂📅
-- [ ] **Driver licence:** Useful for ID.
+- [ ] **Driver licence:** Useful for ID. 🆔🚗
 - [ ] **Tickets and Itinerary:** Confirm your flight, train, or bus tickets.
-Have a digital and physical copy of your itinerary.
+Have a digital and physical copy of your itinerary. 🎟️🗺️
-- [ ] **Accommodation:** Confirm your reservations and any necessary booking details.
+- [ ] **Accommodation:** Confirm your reservations and any necessary booking details. 🏨🔑
-- [ ] **Travel Insurance:** Check policy covers bike theft and theft of luggage.
+- [ ] **Travel Insurance:** Check policy covers bike theft and theft of luggage. 📋🔐
-- [ ] **Currency:** Exchange currency or ensure your credit/debit cards work in your destination. **Travel credit card**
+- [ ] **Currency:** Exchange currency or ensure your credit/debit cards work in your destination. **Travel credit card** 💳💰
 - [ ] **Medications:** Pack any necessary medications along with prescriptions.
-Paracetamol + Ibrprofen
+Paracetamol + Ibrprofen 💊📜
 - [ ] **Health Precautions:** Research and take any necessary vaccinations or medications for your destination.
-None
+None 💉🌐
 - [ ] **Travel Adapters:** Check the plug types at your destination and pack the appropriate adapters.
-Tunisia uses a 2 pin EU style travel charger.
+Tunisia uses a 2 pin EU style travel charger. 🔌🔋
-- [ ] **Phone and Electronics:** Portable chargers, sim removal tool.
+- [ ] **Phone and Electronics:** Portable chargers, sim removal tool. 📱🔧
 - [ ] **Emergency Contacts:** Write down important phone numbers and addresses, including embassy contacts.
-Consider an emergency information sheet to take with you on the bike
+Consider an emergency information sheet to take with you on the bike ☎️📝

 ## Packing Essentials

-- [ ] **Clothing:** Pack weather-appropriate clothing and consider local customs.
+- [ ] **Clothing:** Pack weather-appropriate clothing and consider local customs. 👕🌡️
 - [ ] **Footwear:** If you take bike shoes you'll need secondary footwear i.e. flip flops.
-Consider dispoable slippers like the ones you get in hotels?
+Consider disposable slippers like the ones you get in hotels? 👟👡
 - [ ] **Toiletries:** Pack travel-sized toiletries and personal hygiene products.
 All liquids must be less than 100 ml.
 Put them all in a clear plastic bag in hand luggage before going to the airport.
 Small toothpaste.
 Shower gel + shampoo.
 Deodorant.
 Hand cream.
 EarLip balm.
 Chafing cream.
-Toothpick.
+Toothpick. 🧴🛁
-- [ ] **Travel Documents:** Keep your passport, tickets, itinerary, and other important documents in a secure, easily accessible location.
+- [ ] **Travel Documents:** Keep your passport, tickets, itinerary, and other important documents in a secure, easily accessible location. 📂🔒
-- [ ] **Travel Accessories:** Don't forget items like a travel pillow, eye mask, **earplugs**, and a reusable water bottle.
+- [ ] **Travel Accessories:** Don't forget items like a travel pillow, eye mask, **earplugs**, and a reusable water bottle. 🛏️😴
-- [ ] **Entertainment:** Bring books, magazines, or electronic devices for entertainment during travel downtime.
+- [ ] **Entertainment:** Bring books, magazines, or electronic devices for entertainment during travel downtime. 📚📱
-- [ ] **Snacks:** Pack some snacks for the journey, especially if you have dietary restrictions.
+- [ ] **Snacks:** Pack some snacks for the journey, especially if you have dietary restrictions. 🍎🍫
-- [ ] **Travel Guides/Maps:** Bring guidebooks or download maps and travel apps for your destination.
+- [ ] **Travel Guides/Maps:** Bring guidebooks or download maps and travel apps for your destination. 🗺️📲
-- [ ] **Headphones:** noise cancelling, avoid bulky ones.
+- [ ] **Headphones:** Noise cancelling, avoid bulky ones. 🎧🚫

 ## Cycling specifics
 - [ ] **Bike box:** Roll of bubble wrap, zip ties and cling film.